wyvern8/akamai-nginx/README.md

     });
 })();
 ````
-## development
-set the following env var in .env or shell to allow npm test to work

-    AKA_CONTRACT_ID=ctr_XXXXXXXX
-    AKA_GROUP_ID=grp_XXXXXXXX
-    AKA_PROPERTY_ID=prp_XXXXXXXX
-    AKA_PROPERTY_VERSION=XX

-run `npm test` to confirm things are working.

-1. using the local sample.papi.json file `npm run start-local`
-2. using your akamai api setup `npm run start`

-## adding criteria and behaviors
+## Contributing - adding criteria and behaviors
+Fork this repo and work on your enhancements, then send a pull request.

-support for new criteria and behaviors can be achieved by adding new js files in:
+Support for new criteria and behaviors is done by adding new ES6 class files in:

 ```
 src/criteria